colalb1/Interest-Rate-Forecasting/README.md

 V\sim Unif\left(-\frac{\pi}{2}, \frac{\pi}{2}\right)\\
 W\sim Exp(1)\end{cases}$$

 The uniform and exponential distribution generators in C++ simulated these random variables.
+This is known as the **Chamber-Mallows-Stuck** method.

 Most of the legwork is done defining the distribution; the model is straightforward in comparison.
 The stochastic differential equation is defined as follows: